lcardoz/leah-react-website/README.md

-# Leah's New & Improved Personal Website
+# Leah Cardoz's Personal Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome to my new and improved personal website built with ReactJS.

-Please note this is a work in progress!
+Please note this is still a work in progress!

 <!-- TO DO:
 - make entire app responsive/centered - try grid on portfolio page so that card size is responsive?